 Some examples of third parties might be social plugins and media display services on your website.

+Be careful, though!
 You can’t just simply transfer personal data to third parties.
-You need a valid legal basis to do it.
+You need a valid legal basis to do so.
 For many cases, the legal basis may be your users’ consent, which must meet specific requirements.

 Now let’s take into consideration some practical examples, to understand the difference even better.